tarantool/doc/doc/tooling/tcm/tcm_cluster_management/tcm_supervised_failover.rst

 After entering the command, click **Save** to send the command for execution.

-Tarantool assigns an id to the command and waits for a coordinator to process the command.
+Tarantool assigns an id to the command and waits for the active coordinator to process the command.

 All failover commands executed on the cluster are shown on the **Commands** tab with their ids and statuses.
 A command can have the following statuses: